maxtyson123/13_DGT_WEBSITE/README.md

 ![Screen Shot](doc/screenshots/about.png)

-This project is built on top of next js and a SQL database to create a website that informs users about various New Zealand plants and their uses.
-The website aims to display this information in a interesting, entertaining and interactive way with the site being accessible to a wide range of users on mobile or PC.
+This project is built on top of Next.js and a SQL database to create a website that informs users about various New Zealand plants and their uses.
+The website aims to display this information in an interesting, entertaining and interactive way with the site being accessible to a wide range of users on mobile or PC.
 The plants are stored in a SQL database which the website uses to dynamically generate the contents for the pages from, with it heavily relying on the ID of the plant to do most things.
-Additonally,  a API is provided to interact with the database connected to the site allowing for the user to search for a plant or download a plant's information.
+Additionally,  an API is provided to interact with the database connected to the site allowing for the user to search for a plant or download a plant's information.
 Parts of the API that modify data are restricted behind user authentication, either in the form of an API key or a whitelisted email in the auth table of the database.

 ## Built With